CydrickT/HomeAutomation/README.md

 ### BIOS Configuration
 Consult your motherboard guide on how to turn on WOL.
 For instance, for an Asus motherboard, you have to go in "Advanced > APM Configuration", set "ErP Ready" to "Disabled" and "Power On By PCI-E/PCI" to "Enabled".

+## Philips Hue
+In order to use the Philips Hue Bridge to connect to the lights, a username needs to be generated.
+This username looks like `1028d66426293e821ecfd9ef1a0731df`.
+In order to generate a new one go to `https://<bridge ip address>/debug/clip.html`.
+In "URL", enter `/api` and in "Message Body", enter `{"devicetype":"HomeAutomation#Instance"}` (The device type can be customzied as desired).
+Click on the blue physical button on the Philips Hue Bridge, then quickly click on "Post" in the webpage.
+The "Command Respose" should display the username.